PakitoSec/cyvest/docs/getting-started/concepts.md

 ### Automatic Root Linking

-Orphan observables (without relationships) are automatically linked to root with `related-to`.
+Orphan observables (without relationships) are automatically linked to root with `cv.REL.RELATED_TO`.

 ## Statistics